How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 Prototyping is all about creating wireframes and designs to visualize the future product.
 It is usually included both in the MVP development process and the cost estimates.

-However, because usability is crucial, this step can also gobble up a lot of time on design alterations, influencing the MVP development cost.
+However, because usability is crucial, this step can also gobble up a lot of time on MVP design alterations, influencing the MVP development cost.
 The scope is versatile, but it'll be hard for developers to carry on with their part if there are no clean-cut designs.

 Platform and Technology Stack